offchan42/Unity3D-Python-Communication/README.md

   and return the output to Unity?
 * Have you ever tried to build a `.dll` from python or even rewrite everything in `C#` because you don't know how to communicate between python and C# processes?
-* Have you ever tried to use `IronPython` or `Python.NET` inside Unity because you want to communicate between Unity and Python, but it doesn't allow you to install your amazing external python libraries?
+* Have you ever tried to embed `IronPython` or `Python.NET` inside Unity but it doesn't allow you to install your amazing external python libraries?
+(And its minimal power is pretty ridiculous compared to your external python)
-* Have you ever tried to export a `TensorFlow Protobuf Graph` (Deep learning model) and use `TensorFlowSharp` or `OpenCVForUnity` to import the graph inside Unity because you want to use the model to predict stuff in Unity, but you don't know how to predict inside Python and send result to Unity, so you need to predict inside Unity instead?
+* Have you ever tried to export a `TensorFlow Protobuf Graph` (Deep learning model) and use `TensorFlowSharp` or `OpenCVForUnity` to import the graph inside Unity because you want to use the model to predict stuff in Unity, but it doesn't allow you to use/utilize your new NVIDIA GeForce 1080Ti GPU, and it's also hard to code?
-  The heck, you even tried to learn to use `MLAgents` to solve this particular problem?
+* Tried `MLAgents`, anyone?

 If you answer **Yes** to any of these questions but it seems you have found no solutions, then this repository is definitely for you!